 Here are some steps you can take to help protect yourself from identity theft:

 • Use strong, unique passwords for every single account you have.
-Consider signing up for a password manager that automatically generates unique passwords.
+Consider using a password manager to safely store your passwords.
+IdentityIQ provides a password manager tool through Bitdefender® Total Security to store sensitive information and even generate unique, secure passwords.

 • Enable multifactor authentication for online accounts.